BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 One of the main pillars of a keto is eating low amounts of carbohydrates.
 But controlling sugar cravings can be difficult when you're just starting your keto journey.

-1. mesenteroides produces mannitol — a low-calorie sugar alcohol— in the presence of glucose and fructose in your diet.
-A keto probiotic supplement such as Sugar Shift which contains both& L. mesenteroides and L. reuteri can possibly support your ketosis journey by reducing cravings and converting glucose and fructose.
+Supporting your keto with probiotics rich in beneficial bacteria such as Leuconostoc mesenteroides and Lactobacillus reuteri can be a great way to get ahead of your cravings.
+Mesenteroides produces mannitol — a low-calorie sugar alcohol— in the presence18 of glucose and fructose in your diet.
+A keto probiotic supplement such as Sugar Shift which contains both L. mesenteroides and L. reuteri can possibly support your ketosis journey by reducing cravings and converting glucose and fructose.

 One of our customers, Ken Kubota, reported naturally getting into ketosis after regularly taking Sugar Shift, without being on a vegetarian ketogenic diet.

-It is also important to note that a diverse microbiome is associated with lean weight and better health.
+It is also important to note that a diverse microbiome is associated19 with lean weight and better health.
 In contrast, a gut microbiome dominated by large populations of only a few bacterial types is associated with weight gain and metabolic syndrome.

 Sugar Shift has been formulated by studying the interactions between different gut bacteria and their by-products with the help of our Bioflux model.
 The following microbial strains work together to support your metabolism and immune health.